WesleyBryie/ChumBucket/wiki/megathread/tools.md

 ## ► **Adblockers & Bypassers**

 * [uBlock origin](https://github.com/gorhill/uBlock#installation) - for blocking most ads and pop-ups.
-* [Nano Defender](https://jspenguin2017.github.io/uBlockProtector) - [Read this](https://jspenguin2017.github.io/uBlockProtector/#extra-installation-steps-for-ublock-origin) for uBlock Origin integration.
+* [Nano Defender](https://jspenguin2017.github.io/uBlockProtector) - For uBlock Origin integration, [read this](https://jspenguin2017.github.io/uBlockProtector/#extra-installation-steps-for-ublock-origin).
 Some websites will block your access if you have an adblocker running.
 This browser extension is your anti-anti-adblocker.
 It blocks the blocking of adblockers.
 * [Universal-Bypass](https://github.com/timmyRS/Universal-Bypass) - Open-source browser extension to "circumvent sites which make you wait (like adf.ly), make you do something (e.g., show.co and sub2unlock.com) and even trackers (such as bit.ly and t.co)"
 * [BlockTheSpot](https://github.com/mrpond/BlockTheSpot)  - Block ads and enables song skipping on the Windows Spotify desktop app.
 * [EZBlocker](https://www.ericzhang.me/projects/spotify-ad-blocker-ezblocker/) - lightweight executable that blocks and mutes Spotify ads on Windows.